 Common Name: Touch-Me-Not

-Impatiens noli-tangere is a Annual up to 1.00 metres tall.
+Impatiens noli-tangere is an annual plant that can grow up to 1.00 metres tall.

 It has edible and medicinal uses.